odicforcesounds/Desafio-Mundial/CODIGO.md

 # Código

+> // from the album: Spiritual Algorithm - Dive into the World of JavaScript
 > // JavaScript - Mr. JSON

-- TypeScript
-- JavaScript
-- Angular
-- Firebase
+- TypeScript?
 - NoSQL

 > // Variaveis